How to Make Money as a Content Creator by Selling Services

 Client work isn't for everybody.
 Services may be a temporary income stream while you grow your audience and influence to launch other products like a course, membership program, exclusive content, or ads and sponsorship programs.
 If this is your goal, it's essential to take on enough service work to pay the bills, but you also need to make sure you have time to work on your own content.

-As your audience grows and you can launch other programs and gain traction, you can start to let go of the service work you've been doing.
+As your audience grows and you can launch other programs and gain traction, you can refine your business model and start to let go of the service work you've been doing.